Overview

 Prerequisites

 To create subjects in Kpow, the logged-in user must have the necessary permissions.
 If Role-Based Access Control (RBAC) is enabled, this requires the SCHEMA_CREATE action.
-For Simple Access Control, set ALLOW_SCHEMA_CREATE=true
+For Simple Access Control, set ALLOW_SCHEMA_CREATE=true.
+For details, see the Kpow User Authorization docs.

 Launch Kafka Environment